network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Note that in a shared datagram network, conditions do not remain static.
-The properties of the hop that is the current bottleneck for a particular flow may change from moment to moment, including changes to the amount of other traffic sharing that bottleneck, and variations in the underlying capacity of that hop itself, sometimes resulting in a different hop becoming the new bottleneck for that flow.
+The properties of the hop that is the current bottleneck for a particular flow may change from moment to moment.
+The amount of other traffic sharing that bottleneck may change, or the underlying capacity of that hop itself may vary.
+If the available capacity on that hop increases, then a different hop may become the bottleneck for that flow.
 For example, simultaneous transmission of data flows by hosts communicating over the same hop may result in changes to the share of bandwidth allocated to each flow.
 A user who physically moves around